rapon1kt/algorithms/README.md

 ## Algorithms and Data Structures

-This repository will contain C and Python examples of many popular algorithms and data structure.
+This repository will contain C and JavaScript examples of many popular algorithms and data structure.

 Each algorithm will have its own readme with the explanation of space and time complexity.